JanHerca/urantiapedia/output/wikijs/en/article/William_Wentworth/Growing_the_Supreme.md

 I realised that all the personalities involved must themselves grow as the Supreme grows when I read the message which a thought adjuster gave to his indwelt subject on P 1213.5 and I realised that adjusters are interested in our progress, not only because they love us, but also because they have something to gain from our progress.
 Altruism is there, but it is not the sole motive.

 > _“And I exhort him to survival, not to disappoint me, not to deprive me of the reward of my patient and intense struggle.
 On the human will our achievement of personality depends.
 Circle by circle I have patiently ascended this human mind, and I have testimony that I am meeting the approval of the chief of my kind.
 Circle by circle I am passing on to judgement.
-I await with pleasure and without apprehension the roll call of destiny; I am prepared to submit all to the tribunals of the Ancients of Days.”_  [[UB 110:7.10](/en/The_Urantia_Book/110#p7_10)]
+I await with pleasure and without apprehension the roll call of destiny; I am prepared to submit all to the tribunals of the Ancients of Days.”_  <a id="a134_516"></a>[[UB 110:7.10](/en/The_Urantia_Book/110#p7_10)]

 So I reason that if thought adjusters—fragments of absolute deity—have skin in the game, then probably all evolving beings do to.